-[Cherokee] did not, however, challenge the Building Official's discretion in dryigadmolionemibased intendence Asaeutana mistakea pelto le Building Board Adustres and Appels which would have
+[Cherokee] did not, however, challenge the Building Official's discretion in denying a demolition permit based on the ordinance.
+As a result, an

-17 Local governmental bodies have no power to regulate land use absent a delegation of authority by the General Assembly.
+&lt;sup>17 Local governmental bodies have no power to regulate land use absent a delegation of authority by the General Assembly.
 Tennessee Code Annotated section 13-7-201(a)(1) grants that authority subject to notice requirements.
 Tenn.
 Code Ann. § 13-7-203(a); see also Tenn.
 Code Ann. § 13-7-204.
 Nevertheless, local governmental bodies may use their police powers to enact ordinances relating to health, safety, and welfare without public notice and hearing.
 Cherokee Country Club, 152 S.W.3d at 471; see 1 Edward Siegler, Jr., et al., Rathkopf's The Law of Zoning and Planning § 1.02 (4th ed.
 2003).

-been limited to review of the Building Official's discretion, would have afforded no review over the key issues and would have afforded no possible remedy.
+administrative appeal to the Building Board of Adjustments and Appeals, which would have been limited to review of the Building Official's discretion, would have afforded no review over the key issues and would have afforded no possible remedy.